Rehab a Home w/HUD's 203(k)

 To be eligible, the property must be a one- to four-family dwelling that has been completed for at least one year.
 The number of units on the site must be acceptable according to the provisions of local zoning requirements.
 All newly constructed units must be attached to the existing dwelling.
 Cooperative units are not eligible.

-Homes that have been demolished, or will be razed as part of the rehabilitation work, are eligible provided some of the existing foundation system remains in place.
+Homes that have been demolished, or will be razed as part of the rehabilitation work, are eligible provided the existing foundation system remains in place.

 In addition to typical home rehabilitation projects, this program can be used to convert a one-family dwelling to a two-, three-, or four-family dwelling.
 An existing multi-unit dwelling could be decreased to a one- to four-family unit.